wardley-maps-community/awesome-wardley-maps/README.md

 ## Tools / Scripts

-- [Convert WM format to JSON](https://wardleymapsai.streamlit.app/wm2json_(beta)) - A simple streamlit app to convert the onlinewardleymaps wm format to JSON.
+- [Convert WM format to JSON](https://wardleymapsai.streamlit.app/wm2json) - A simple streamlit app to convert the onlinewardleymaps wm format to JSON.
 - [Chat with your Map](https://wardleymapsai.streamlit.app/chat_with_your_map) - An OpenAI/Streamlit/Python application to chat to your Wardley Map.
 It pulls your Wardley Map from onlinewardleymaps and you can have an AI chat with your map.
-- [Chat with Simon Wardley Video](https://wardleymapsai.streamlit.app/intro_wardley_maps) - An OpenAI/Streamlit/Python application to chat to a Wardley Mapping YouTube video.
-It pulls the transscript from YouTube and you can have an AI chat with the video.
+- [Q&A with Simon Wardley Videos](https://https://simongpt.streamlit.app/) - An OpenAI/Streamlit/Python application to ask any question about Wardley Mapping from any of Simon's videos on YouTube.
+It pulls the transscripts from YouTube and you can have an AI chat with the video.
+- [Q&A with Wardley Community Videos](https://https://wardleygpt.streamlit.app/) - An OpenAI/Streamlit/Python application to ask any question about Wardley Mapping from any of the community videos on YouTube.
+It pulls the transscripts from YouTube and you can have an AI chat with the video.
+- [Chat with WardleyGPT](https://wardleychatbot.streamlit.app/) - An OpenAI/Streamlit/Python application to have a chat with WardleyGPT.

 ## Templates